 History can give you versatile skills for both life and work, whilst teaching you how to maintain society’s ‘collective memory’.

-Aristotle is supposed to have once said that to understand anything, we must “observe its beginnings and its developments”.
+Aristotle once said that to understand anything, we must “observe its beginnings and its developments”.
 History is more than a series of dates and battles.
-It is the sum total of all that humanity, and those things that have in some way touched humanity, has done, accomplished and seen; in other words, everything.
+It is the sum of everything humanity has seen and accomplished.
+In other words, history is everything.
+Here are our top reasons why you should study history at university.

 Practical courses vs. liberal arts